elliotclowes/learnt.me/Articles Read/2024-04/Article — The Importance of Innovating On Content – The Write to Roam.md

 The lesson here is that over the course of your career, you’ll try a lot.
 Some of it will fail, a decent amount will be successful, and then a few things will be so overwhelmingly successful that they eclipse all your other work in people’s minds.

-We don’t control what we’re remembered for.
-All we can control is what we put out into the world, and the effort that goes into making it better and different than what came before.